The GRB Intrinsic Duration Distribution: Progenitor Insights Across Cosmic Time: Summary and Conclusions

 \end{itemize}

 As we continue to discover interesting examples of GRBs that upend our traditional picture of classifying their progenitors according to whether the observed prompt gamma-ray burst is long/soft or short/hard, looking for other signatures in the data that may help clarify the progenitor paradigm is more important than ever.
 Telescopes like the {\em Einstein Probe} have, for example, discovered X-ray transients at rates consistent with GRB event rates and redshift distributions \citep{Oconn25, Gao25}. {\em SVOM} has begun detecting short duration GRBs out to high redshifts \citep{Dimple25}.
+We soon may be able to obtain better statistics on supernova counterparts or currently small sub-populations like low luminosity GRBs \citep{Vir09}, which will help untangle the GRB progenitor paradigm.
 Meanwhile, an emerging multi-messenger astrophysics community is coordinating efforts to optimize the follow-up of GRBs across detector capabilities.
 With the advent of these new observatories and observing strategies, we are poised to access the keys to unlocking the mystery behind these most extreme events in our universe.

 \begin{contribution}

 All authors contributed equally to the collaboration.

 \end{contribution}